 What should I NOT expect from a home inspection?

 A home inspection is NOT protection against future failures.
 A home inspection tells you the condition of systems and components at the time they were inspected.
 For protection from future failure you may want to consider a home warranty.

 A home inspection is NOT an appraisal that determines the value of a home or any systems or components.
 Nor will a home inspector tell you if you should buy the home or what to pay for the home.

-A typical or general home inspection can take from 2 to 4 hours depending on the size and age of the home, with the average being about 3 hours.
-Every home is different and the inspector can not usually tell until he arrives at the home and actually gets started.
+A typical home inspection takes 2 to 4 hours depending on the size and age of the home.
+Every home is different and the inspector can not usually tell how long the inspection will take until he or she arrives at the home and starts working.

 That depends on the type of cracks and the width of the cracks.
 Minor cracking in the brick mortar and sheetrock is usually typical and caused by the movement of the home due to the soil.
 However, cracks might also mean that foundation repairs are needed.
 It is always a good idea to have any cracking examined by a professional.